HelpAssistHer/help-assist-her/CONTRIBUTING.md

     valuable for two reasons:
     - It forces you to actually go through the testing steps and verify yourself that the change is working
     - It helps the reviewer to test that your change is working without them needing to figure it out on their own
+1. Click on the "Files changed" tab and review your changes _line by line_.
+Verify that every line of code changed is intended and that nothing accidently got committed.
+1. Add the "needs review" label to indicate that the PR needs to be reviewed

+## A Note on Labels

+There are several labels in Github.
+Here is their meaning:

+`work in progress` - use while you are still working on a PR `needs review` - use once your PR is ready for review `needs revision` - used by the code reviewer to indicate the PR needs changes before being approved `needs discussion` - used by the code reviewer to indicate the PR needs discussion or questions answered before being approved